IBM-Cloud/docs/services/ObjectStorage/objectstorge_usingobjectstorage.md

 	sudo pip install python-swiftclient

+Install the Python Keystone client by running the following command:

+	sudo pip install python-keystoneclient

 ### Setting up the client {: #setup-swift-client}

 The Swift client takes the authentication information from the following environment variables: